CALIFORNIA CUSTODY LAWS FOR UNMARRIED PARENTS

 You and your significant other have decided to break up, and you realize that this life change will no doubt take a toll on you emotionally.
-However, you’re especially concerned about how the split will impact the child you share with your future ex.
+However, you’re especially concerned about how California custody laws for unmarried parents will impact the child you share with your future ex.

 Who exactly will gain custody of your child?
-How is child custody handled for unmarried couples?
+How is joint custody for unmarried parents handled?

 The law in California views married couples and unmarried couples differently when it comes to making child custody decisions.
 Here is my overview of what you should know about child custody for unmarried couples.